michaelpetersubc/TA-algorithm/README.md

                 if student in self.pref and reduced:
                     student.make_hours(student_total_hours)

 If both the student and the course has remaining hours left, the main body of the method is initiated.
 The first step is to determine the constraint imposed by the PhD hours.
-The constraint is not binding if the current state of the algorithm parameter *context.PhD_count* is 0 (the parameter is initiated with value 1, but it can be reduced in the course of the algrithm - see see [End criteria](#Criteria)).
+The constraint is not binding if the current state of the algorithm parameter *context.PhD_count* is 0 (the parameter is initiated with value 1, but it can be reduced in the course of the algrithm - see [Reduction](#Reduction)).
 If the constraint is binding, variable *PhD_cons* takes value of the remaining PhD hours, and variable "PhD_plus" takes value of the allowable margin that the assigned PhD hours can exceed the allotted hours:

                 if student.type == 'PhD' and context.PhD_count == 0:
                     PhD_cons = self.remaining_PhD